9SMTM6/typed-redux-actions-reducer/README.md

 ```
 Error or Payload argument are both type-tested.

-### Creating an reducer handling the actions by declared Action-Creators:
+### Creating an reducer handling the actions by declared Action-Creators

 What sets this Package apart from others is not the declaration of Action-Creaters, theres [other packages](https://github.com/piotrwitek/typesafe-actions) that handle this gracefully.